NicoJuicy/LearnML/faq.md

 First, remember to take a data-centric approach, so avoid asking “what models should I use”.
 Thus, the first step in ML process would be to perform EDA to understand the properties of your model such as balanced (classification) or Gaussian (regression).

 Concentrate on learning the key concepts such as data preparation, feature engineering, model selection, sklearn and tflow and pipelines, tflow Dataset class, etc. It also would be good to work through a few end-to-end classification/regression examples to get an idea for some of the steps involved.

+There are some applied AI/ML processes and techniques given in Chapter 19 of the following textbooks that include a procedure for model selection:

+S. Russell and P. Norvig, Artificial Intelligence: A Modern Approach, 4th ed.
+Upper Saddle River, NJ: Prentice Hall, ISBN: 978-0-13-604259-4, 2021.

+E. Alpaydin, Introduction to Machine Learning, 3rd ed., MIT Press, ISBN: 978-0262028189, 2014.

+J Brownlee also describes an “Applied Machine Learning Process” that I have found most helpful in practice.

+I have some notes and checklists that I have created concerning the applied AI process in general.
+The process is  similar to the approach of SWE best practices given in SWEBOK.

 [Getting Started with AI](https://medium.com/codex/getting-started-with-ai-13eafc77ac8e)